All Products

 tensorflow-benchmark-k*** 1/1 Running 0 114s

-3. On the Prometheus Monitoring page, click the GPU Monitoring tab and then click the GPUs - Cluster Dimension tab.
+3. On the Prometheus Monitoring page, click the GPU Monitoring tab and then the GPUs-Pods tab.

-The ack-prometheus-gpu-exporter component in ACK clusters is deployed in the embedding mode of DCGM.
-In the embedding mode, DCGM consumes a large amount of memory and memory leaks may occur when multiple GPUs are used.
-In this case, if you run multiple processes on an instance to which multiple GPUs are attached and a small amount of memory is allocated to ack-prometheus-gpu-exporter, the exporter pod may be terminated by an out-of-memory (OOM) killer.
+• Cause: The ack-prometheus-gpu-exporter on an ACK cluster uses DCGM in embedded mode.
+In this mode, DCGM consumes a large amount of memory on multi-GPU nodes and is prone to memory leaks.
+Therefore, if you run multiple GPU processes on an instance with multiple GPUs and allocate a small amount of memory to ack-prometheus-gpu-exporter, the exporter pod might be killed by an out-of-memory (OOM) event.

 failed to get all process informations of gpu nvidia1,reason: failed to get gpu utilizations for all processes on device 1,reason: Not Found